darkwyld/SimpleESI/REFERENCE.md

              [(callable) $callback])
 ```

 The `get()`-method takes a variable number of arguments, and depending on the type of arguments will it queue one or more requests.
 The first argument, here named `$variable`, needs to be a variable and cannot be a value or an expression.
-A reference to the variable is stored along with any requests and used in assigning the response(s) to the variable during an execution by the `exec()`-method.
+A reference to the variable is stored along with any requests and is used in assigning the response(s) to the variable during an execution by the `exec()`-method.
 When the second argument to the `get()`-method is a string then it is taken as the `$request`-string and a single request will be queued.
 For example:

 ```php
 $esi->get($var, 'universe/types/1230/');
 ```

 When instead of a string an array `$values` is being passed, then a third argument will be taken as the `$request`-pattern and the values of the array `$values` will be used to create multiple requests by substituting these each with the `~`-character in the `$request`-pattern.
-The responses are assigned as an array, where each value of the `$values`-array becomes the key to the corresponding response.
+The responses are stored as an array, where the values of the `$values`-array become the keys to the corresponding responses.
 For example:

 ```php
 $esi->get($var, [123, 456, 789], 'universe/types/~/');